V4Fire/Core/src/core/prelude/date/README.md

 # core/prelude/date

-This modules extends the Date constructor and prototype with extra methods, like `Date.prototype.beginningOfDay`, etc.
+This module extends the Date constructor and prototype with extra methods, like `Date.prototype.beginningOfDay`, etc.